mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Current Injection
-To calculate the current injection associated with a specific bus, the function can be used:
+To calculate the current injection associated with a specific bus, use:
 ```@repl acopfpower
 magnitude, angle = injectionCurrent(analysis; label = "Bus 1")
 ```